- Provide leadership as your organization recovers from an allegation.

 Chandra is just 6 weeks old.
 After a high-risk pregnancy and complicated delivery, Chandra’s mom, Jayne, is nervous about going back to work.
 As a single mom, she knows it is something she has to do.
 Jayne is happy that Chandra has a space in the Child Development Center.
 Several of her friends and co-workers have infants in the program, too.
 She makes an appointment to meet Chandra’s teachers and tour the child development center that Chandra will enter next week.
 Jayne brings her own mother with her on the tour.
 Jayne’s mother has been a big help since the baby was born.
 Jayne knows she can count on her to help whenever she can.
 Chandra sleeps peacefully in Jayne’s arms throughout the tour.
 When she wakes and begins to fuss, Jayne sings and soothes her.
 Grandma smiles and offers to hold the baby while Jayne completes paperwork.
 Jayne and her mother chat happily with the caregivers about Chandra’s routines, preferences, and temperament.

 Charlotte was just about to turn 4 years old when her family received orders to move across the country for her father’s job.
 Charlotte was very excited about her upcoming birthday, but her mom and dad knew that the move would likely change some of their plans.
-Charlotte’s mom talked to a few other parents and arranged for her to have a Skype “birthday party” from her new home.
+Charlotte’s mom talked to a few other families and arranged for her to have a Skype “birthday party” from her new home.
 As soon as they arrived at their new home, Charlotte’s parents saw a flier for a preschool playgroup at the recreation center.
 Charlotte and her parents went to the playgroup and met other families who lived on their street.
 Charlotte was thrilled that she had new “best friends” before she even started attending the new child development center.

 Ravi waits patiently for his father to pick him up from the school-age program.
 His mom is coming home tonight from a 6-month deployment.
 He can hardly wait.
 He quickly glances out the window and sees his dad’s car pull into the parking lot.
 He carefully picks up the artwork he created for his mom.
 It’s so precious to him that he won’t even put it in his book bag.
 As dad comes in, Ravi rushes over, hugs him while carefully protecting the artwork, and asks, “Is it time?”
 They drive together to the welcome site and chat about Ravi’s day, the preparations they made for mom, and the things they’ll do together over the next few days.